 If $\Sigma(G)$ is finite, we let $\sigma_0(G) = \max \Sigma(G)$ and $\sigma_1(G) = \max \p{ \Sigma(G) \setminus \singleton{\sigma_0(G)}}$. \end{defn}

 \begin{lemma} Let $e$ be an edge of a locally finite graph $G$.
-If $\Sigma(G)$ is finite, then $\Sigma(G - e)$ is finite. \end{lemma} \begin{proof} Observe first that every vertex of degree $\leq 2$ in any graph can lie on at most one mii-path.
+If $\Sigma(G)$ is finite, then $\Sigma(G - e)$ is finite. \end{lemma} \begin{proof} Observe first that every vertex of degree $\leq 2$ in any graph can lie on at most one maximally bare path.

-We now claim that for an edge $e = xy$, there are at most two finite mii-paths in $G-e$ which are not subpaths of finite mii-paths of $G$.
+We now claim that for an edge $e = xy$, there are at most two finite maximally bare paths in $G-e$ which are not subpaths of finite maximally bare paths of $G$.

-Indeed, if $\deg{x}=3$ in $G$, then $x$ can now be the interior vertex of one new finite mii-path in $G-e$.
-And if $\deg{x}=2$ in $G$, then $x$ can now be end-vertex of one new finite mii-path in $G-e$ (this is relevant if $x$ lies on an infinite mii-path of $G$).
-The argument is for $y$ is the same, so the claim follows. \end{proof}
+Indeed, if $\deg{x}=3$ in $G$, then $x$ can now be the interior vertex of one new finite maximally bare path in $G-e$.
+And if $\deg{x}=2$ in $G$, then $x$ can now be end-vertex of one new finite maximally bare path in $G-e$ (this is relevant if $x$ lies on an infinite maximally bare path of $G$).
+The argument for $y$ is the same, so the claim follows. \end{proof}

 \begin{defn}[Spectrally distinguishable] Given two graphs $G$ and $H$, we say that $G$ and $H$ are \emph{spectrally distinguishable} if there is some $k \geq 3$ such that $k \in \Sigma(G) \triangle \Sigma(H) = \Sigma(G) \setminus \Sigma(H) \cup \Sigma(H) \setminus \Sigma(G)$. \end{defn}